tsatria03/CookyCraze/docks/readme.txt

 The internal identifier for this ticket tier.
 Must be unique across all ticket entries.

 cost
-The base coin cost for the first ticket purchased.
+The base cost in currency for the first ticket purchased.

 multiplier
 How much the cost scales with each ticket purchased.
 Uses the same compounding scaling as the singles shop.
 Set to 1.0 for a flat price.